kburtch/SimpleStinkerDefenseSuite/README.md

 Edit the file config/config.inc.sp and customize the settings to your system.

+Select monitor\_mode if you want to test the software first.

 Run the sshd, mail and http daemons on boot.
-Run wash blocked from cron every hour or as often as neededneeded.
+Run wash blocked from cron every hour or as often as needed.

+Configure your log rotation software to rotate the log file.

 TODO: there will be a master daemon to manage the smaller daemons.